 The John J. Burke, Jr. Veterans Scholarship Program

 Thoughtful and thorough planning is essential, but time is of the essence.
 So, while the process unfolds, NCHM will be setting aside three tuition-free slots in every one of the more than 400 scheduled NCHM programs that we deliver annually in several cities across the country and online.
 This represents a commitment of $1,000,000 in training and certification.
 NCHM is currently developing the procedures and processes for this initiative and will soon launch a nationwide awareness campaign to make veterans and veteran groups aware of the program.

 This commitment is just the beginning.

 Want to participate in the Veterans Scholarship Program?
-Click the button to apply for our Program today.
+Click the button to register as a candidate.

 The NCHM Veterans Apprenticeship Program

 Over the next several months, NCHM will be reaching out to its trusted friends and partners to secure commitments for a minimum of twenty-five paid apprenticeships.
 These apprenticeships will be intended to lead to full-time positions either within the sponsoring organization or elsewhere in the industry.
 NCHM will then oversee a recruitment process to identify and match veterans to these apprenticeships.
 Each veteran will work with an Advisor Team to ensure the best possible match and to develop an Individualized Training Plan.
 Initially, we envision veterans following one of four basic tracks or program emphasis areas:

 The training will begin with a special Introduction to the Affordable Housing Industry program.
 This online program will consist of a number of modules led by NCHM’s senior faculty and augmented by other experts that will provide an intensive orientation to the industry.
 Students will learn the history of affordable housing, the basics of current federal housing programs, the fundamentals of fair housing, and the role and functions of property management.
 They will be provided with insights into various jobs and the requirements of those jobs.